lansfy/gonkex/README.md

   ...
   afterRequestScript:
     path: './cli_scripts/cmd_recalculate.sh'
-    # the timeout will be equal 10 seconds (defined as duration string)
+    # the timeout will be equal 500 milliseconds (defined as duration string)
     timeout: 10s
   ...
 ```